sheltermanager/asm3/src/static/pages/manual/_sources/people.rst.txt

-Using the “looking for” panel, you can supply criteria for animals that person is interested in adopting - it's a cut down version of the advanced find animal screen with just the criteria relevant for a prospective owner.
+Using the “looking for” panel, you can supply criteria for animals that person is interested in adopting - it's a cut down version of the advanced find animal screen with just the criteria relevant for a prospective adopter.

 Selecting active from the dropdown causes this person's criteria to be included in the list of actively searching people.
 You also need to set a date to make the criteria active, and optionally one to make it inactive if you would like to give up looking after a period of time.
-To view matches for currently active owners, run the “Person Looking For” report under ASM->Person->Match Looking For.
+To view matches for currently active people, run the “Person Looking For” report under ASM->Person->Match Looking For.
 Because it can be quite intensive, the looking for report is run as part of the daily tasks by ASM so it may take 24 hours for new people to appear.
 An alert will also appear on the dashboard when matches are found.